 Docents / Volunteers

 Essex County Turtle Back Zoo has a wonderful Docent program.
-Docents are specially trained volunteers who give educational talks, act as guides and are stationed throughout the Zoo to provide information to visitors about the Zoo and its animal collection.
-Being a TBZ docent is an enriching, rewarding and social experience.
+Docents are specially trained volunteers who give educational talks, act as guides, and are stationed throughout the Zoo to provide information to visitors about the Zoo and its animal collection.
+Being a TBZ docent is an enriching, rewarding, and social experience.
 These are highly selective and prestigious positions.
 Training is offered once a year.
-The next training is in February/March 2017.

 Being a docent requires you to: